Restoring a Historic Building’s Foundation

 - Ground Penetrating Radar – Polyjacking.com uses ground penetrating radar (GPR) to detect holes and voids beneath historic foundations.

-- Quality Products – Polyjacking.com uses on the finest materials from Earth Contact Products (ECP), the leading US-manufacturer of foundation repair products.
+- Quality Products – Polyjacking.com uses only the finest tools and equipment from Earth Contact Products (ECP), the leading American manufacturer of foundation repair products.

-- Quality Service – Polyjacking.com has an A+ rating with the BBB and has been awarded for super service by Angie’s List.
+- Quality Service – Polyjacking.com has been awarded for super service by Angie’s List.

 Contact Polyjacking.com Today!

 The professionals at Polyjacking.com are experienced at lifting and leveling historic structures.
-We appreciate the extra considerations in working on a historic site and make the extra effort to preserve and protect its integrity.
+We appreciate the extra considerations it takes with working on a historic site and we make the extra effort to preserve and protect the structure’s integrity.
 Whether you have a historic structure or are making history with a newer one, contact us today.